Ah, a conundrum as old as time.

-My family members have said it, more recently when I had my hair shaved (because straight women don’t do that unless it’s for a cancer charity or they actually have cancer).
+My family members have said it.
+My mother-in-law said it when I shaved my head (because straight women don’t do that unless it’s for a cancer charity or they actually have cancer).

 That sounds like a crackin’ 1980s fragrance – Masculine Energy by Coty.